yu-jiang/blog/findopsolutionsllc/content/projects.md

 The client is making a certain type of vehicles that can distribute individual torques to different wheels.
 I helped with formulating it into an optimazation problem to achieve optimal torque vectoring and implemented a real-time solver for it.

 ## ACC Controller Design for OTR Trucks
-The client is making electrical over-the-road trucks, and the scope of the consulting work is to prototype the first version of a adaptive cruise controller from scratches.
+The client is making electrical over-the-road trucks, and the scope of the consulting work is to prototype the first version of a adaptive cruise controller through iterations between simulation and analyzing vehicle testing data.

 ## Simscape modeling and MBD design
 The client is making excavator-like heavy equipment for mining purpose.
 The work is to provide training and guidance on simscape modeling on the hydraulic cylindar and on simscape multibody.
 Also, training on model-based-design workflow with speedgoat is provided.